Fabric Initialization and Switch Discovery

 Note

 Only Cisco Nexus 9000 Series switches with model numbers that end in EX, and later are supported as tier-2 leaf switches and as leaf switches, if there are tier-2 leaf switches attached to them.
-See the table below.
+For more information, see the Supported Switches and Port Speeds for Multi-Tier Archictecture table.

 Tier-2 leaf switches attached to remote leaf switches are not supported.